topera/poc-quartz-chain/README.md

 ## Lessons Learned
 While doing this project, I learned that...
+* **Discovery #1**: we need to install a Linux package (**ocl-icd-opencl-dev**) on local machine, otherwise will not work
-* **Discovery #1**: you CANNOT use GPU to run different unit tests on parallel.
+* **Discovery #2**: you CANNOT use GPU to run different unit tests on parallel.
 GPU can be used only to run THE SAME operation on many GPU cores.
 You can have different **data**, but not different processor **instructions**.
-* **Discovery #2**: in the current [Aparapi](http://aparapi.com) implementation you cannot use Java objects neigther call methods.
+* **Discovery #3**: in the current [Aparapi](http://aparapi.com) implementation you cannot use Java objects neigther call methods.
 We can only use primitive types: int, long, etc.

 ## Our program
 TODO

 ## Current results
 TODO

+## Problems with GPU
+To use the GPU you need to have **OpenCL** installed in your machine.
+In my Ubuntu I just needed to run:

+    sudo apt update
+    sudo apt install ocl-icd-opencl-dev

+If you don't install it, probably you will see this error:

+    GRAVE: Check your environment.
+Failed to load codegen native library  or possibly failed to locate opencl native library (opencl.dll/opencl.so).
+Ensure that OpenCL is in your PATH (windows) or in LD_LIBRARY_PATH (linux).

 ## Conclusions
 TODO